Article written by Elisa - Travel Writer & Local in France

 Chamonix is a world-known ski resort that first became famous in 1924 for hosting the Winter Olympics.
 Nestled in the Arve Valley at the foot of Mont-Blanc, Chamonix comprises 16 charming villages and hamlets, including Argentière, Le Tour, and Montroc.

-But Chamonix is a good place to visit in the summer too!
+But Chamonix is one of the best places to visit in French Alps in summer too!
 The natural scenery, so picturesque under the snow, is equally beautiful in the summer and best explored by following one of the surrounding trails.

 6. Lac du Bourget & Hautecombe Abbey